Scott3142/python-programming/site/README.md

 ## Deployment

-The instructions here detail the process for deployment to Github pages, but since static HTML/CSS/JS FILES are created, it can be deployed to a hosting service of your choice.
+The instructions here detail the process for deployment to Github pages, but since static HTML/CSS/JS files are created, it can be deployed to a hosting service of your choice.

 Prerequisites for a Github pages deployment: